gregnordin/notes_to_self/Blender/notes-Blender.md

 - View &rarr; Viewport Render Animation &rArr; Good animation!
 - Render &rarr; Render Animation &rArr; **Good animation from camera perspective!**
     - No evidence of edge lines
-    - Smooth fade-in and fade-out animation with no jerk at end of each
+    - Smooth fade-in and fade-out animation with no jerk at end of coming to full transparency

+## Next:

+Apply this to 3D printed layer animation:

+- Create material and apply it to objects (need unique material for each??
+Can materials be cloned so can set up several base materials at beginning of code and just clone them for each layer?)
+    - How programmatically create material from python?
+- Create animation, adding keyframes and changing alpha of materials, start with just bulk layers
+- Then apply to channel layers made with boolean difference operation
+- Do more complicated boolean difference operation to get 90&deg; channel bends
+- Do edge exposure case with secondary images
+- Do embedded different layer thicknesses and multiple exposure times